dotnet/docs-maui/docs/fundamentals/window.md

 ## Multi-window support

-Multiple windows can be opened on Android, iOS on iPad (iPadOS), Mac Catalyst, and Windows.
+Multiple windows can be simultaneously opened on Android, iOS on iPad (iPadOS), Mac Catalyst, and Windows.
 This can be achieved by creating a `Window` object and opening it using the `OpenWindow` method on the `Application` object:

 ```csharp
 Window secondWindow = new Window(new MyPage());